Pre-Freeze and Post-Thaw Scripts

 Limitations for Pre-Freeze and Post-Thaw Scripts

 Veeam Agent for Microsoft Windows has one limitation for pre-freeze and post-thaw scripts: you cannot stop a job when the pre-freeze or post-thaw script is executed.
-If the script hangs up, Veeam Agent for Microsoft Windows waits for 10 minutes and terminates the job.
+If the script hangs up, Veeam Agent for Microsoft Windows waits for 10 minutes and then continues running the job depending on the script processing mode.